Cong cites OBC Mahasabha's 'notice to Nadda' to slam BJP | Politics

 - India

-The Congress on Wednesday attacked the BJP over an OBC mahasabha reportedly hitting out at the saffron party for ''dragging'' OBCs in the row over Rahul Gandhi's 2019 remarks, saying the ruling party has been shown the mirror.
+The Congress has attacked the BJP over an OBC Mahasabha reportedly hitting out at the saffron party for ''dragging'' OBCs in the row over Rahul Gandhi's 2019 remarks, saying the ruling party has been shown the mirror.

 Several BJP leaders, including party chief J P Nadda, have accused Gandhi of insulting Other Backward Classes (OBCs) with his remark for which he has been convicted by a Surat court.